 - If you are still not losing weight, then you likely need to dial back your dietary fat intake to ensure fat is coming from your body rather than your plate or coffee mug.

 For more details on our Smart Macros Algorithm, check out the article Why set and forget calorie targets will always fail you (and how Smart Macros Algorithm can help).

 - If you have stopped making your desired progress, we recommend people try Data-Driven Fasting, using the blood sugar meter as a fuel gauge to be sure to achieve a negative energy balance (without counting calories).
 This is simple and effective for most people, with the minimum investment of time and effort and avoids the hassle of food tracking.

-- For those who find that their blood sugars are super stable, but are still not seeing weight loss, we recommend that they check their macronutrient profile by tracking in Cronometer for a few days.
-If your goal is fat loss, you should aim for a protein percentage of greater than 30%.
-If your blood sugars are already stable, this can be achieved by dialling back the dietary fat while also focusing on nutrient-dense foods.
+- For those who find their blood sugars are super stable but are still not seeing weight loss, we recommend checking their macronutrient profile by tracking in Cronometer for a few days.
+If your goal is fat loss, you can work towards a 40% protein.
+If your blood sugars are already stable, this can be achieved by dialling back dietary fat while focusing on nutrient-dense foods.

-- If you’re motivated to track your food, you can use our 7 Day Food Discovery Challenge to review your micronutrients and identify the foods and meals you should focus on to achieve your goal.
-Once inside Nutrient Optimiser, you can use the Smart Macros Algorithm to get weekly updated macro targets based on your actual progress!
+- If you’re motivated to track your food, you can use our 7-Day Nutrient Clarity Challenge to review your micronutrients and identify the foods and meals you should focus on to achieve your goal.

 Get your copy of Big Fat Keto Lies